-Christina Ryan Claypool is a Chicken Soup for the Soup and Guideposts book contributor and author of the inspirational, “Secrets of the Pastor’s Wife: A Novel.”
-Contact her through her website at www.christinaryanclaypool.com.
+Christina Ryan Claypool is a Chicken Soup for the Soul and Guideposts book contributor, and inspirational speaker who has been featured on Joyce Meyer Ministries Enjoying Everyday Life TV show and on CBN’s 700 Club.
+Her inspiring fictional, “Secrets of the Pastor’s Wife: A Novel” is available at all major online outlets.
+Visit her on Facebook or her website at www.christinaryanclaypool.com.

 The school year is in full swing with teachers back in their classrooms.
 Some folks might mistakenly believe that teaching is an easy job.
 Not me.
 Twenty-five years ago, on my first morning as a substitute teacher, I vividly remember standing in front of a class of about 25 high school students at multi-academic levels waiting for my instruction.
 Over and over the school bell rang that stressful day signaling the next period and at least 20 new faces would fill a vacated desk.
 Some of the students looked bored, some seemed intent on learning, while others were openly rebellious.